 For this series, each blogger was given a specific craft or decor item to work with per week and was challenged to create or decorate something with it.
 To kick off this 3-week series, we started with TWIGS.

 I had all kinds ideas running through my head for this first challenge, but I kept going back to the same thing.
-I decided to stick with it and created a simple WOODLAND WREATH that works with our decor now, as well as into the Christmas season.
-The same idea as the Book Page Wreath I created last year (hopefully this one wouldn’t make my fingers so sore!).
+Deciding to stick with it, I created a simple WOODLAND WREATH that works with our decor now, as well as into the Christmas season.
+I like decor pieces that have longevity like that, similar to the Book Page Wreath I created last year (hopefully this one wouldn’t make my fingers so sore!).

 Twigs/branches (10 or more)